Women and Substance Abuse: Finding The Right Program for You

 Clinical Research and Behavioral Statistics

-Prior to the 1990s, clinical research regarding substance abuse, and the behavioral statistics generated from these studies, were primarily conducted using male participants.
-While women have since been included in such research, the data surrounding women and substance abuse is still slim.
+Before the 1990s, researchers primarily conducted clinical studies on substance abuse and generated behavioral statistics using male participants.
+Although researchers have since included women in such studies, the data on women and substance abuse remains slim.
 However, researchers agree that there is strong evidence that women experience substance abuse much differently than men, and although men are statistically more likely to develop an addiction than women, the gap is continually closing.

 Research has also unearthed differences in how women consume and react to substances.
 According to the Addiction Center, women suffering from heroin abuse tend to be younger than males suffering from heroin abuse, while also being more likely to utilize smaller doses over a shorter period of time.
-Women were also found to be less likely to participate in drug usage involving injections.
-With regards to recovery, women were found to be at a higher risk for substance abuse side effects, but had a higher success rate in completing rehabilitation programs for stimulants, including meth.
+Researchers found that women were less likely to participate in drug usage involving injections.
+Regarding recovery, they found that women were at a higher risk for substance abuse side effects but had a higher success rate in completing rehabilitation programs for stimulants, including meth.

-While research involving women and substance abuse has become more common over the past several years, it is important that clinical research in this field is continued to provide health care providers and rehabilitation facilities with the information they need to properly treat the women suffering from this disease.
+While research involving women and substance abuse has become more common over the past several years, it is important to continue clinical research in this field.
+This ensures that health care providers and rehabilitation facilities have the information they need to properly treat women suffering from this disease.
 If you or a loved one is suffering from substance abuse, the next step is finding the right rehabilitation program.

 What to Look for in a Substance Abuse Rehabilitation Program